playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 <summary>What tools are we learning in this chapter?</summary>
 Styling is a highly contested space in web development.
 Surely, no matter what tools I select there will always be someone with a different perspective on which tools I should have written about.

-Just to name a few, here's some of the styling tools we're **not** talking about in this chapter:
+Just to name a few, here are some of the styling tools we're **not** talking about in this chapter:

 - [Styled Components](https://styled-components.com/)
 - [StyleX](https://stylexjs.com/)